colinhacks/kickdata/README.md

-## Python Flask Skeleton for Google App Engine
+## KickData: kickstarter data scraper

-A skeleton for building Python applications on Google App Engine with the [Flask micro framework](http://flask.pocoo.org).
+A Python applications deployed on Google App Engine with the [Flask micro framework](http://flask.pocoo.org).

-See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform) for sample applications and scaffolding for other python frameworks and use cases.
+This is a Python scraper that you can easily launch in Google App Engine.
+Follow the instructions below (written by Google, not by me) to launch.
+You will need to set up a Parse database at [Parse.com](parse.com) and plug your API keys into the appropriate places in main.py.
+IMPORTANT: call your database "Project" otherwise this will not work.

+If you are a researcher and have no desire no set all this up, message me (colinmcd94) and I will export my own database and share it with you.

 ## Run Locally
 1. Install the [App Engine Python SDK](https://developers.google.com/appengine/downloads).